kharismajanuar/credit-app/README.md

 # This app has implemented:

 - Use prepared statement in every query execution to prevent SQL Injection.
-- Validate every request client to prevent XSS (Cross-Site Scripting) attacks.
+- Validate every request from client to prevent XSS (Cross-Site Scripting) attacks.
 - Implementation of Clean Architecture for scalability and independence of frameworks.
 Which is this project has 4 layers: Domain, Service, Repository, and Handler.

 # Dependencies